iomz/PROVTutorial/README.md

 # PROV Core Concepts

 The figure below (taken from the [PROV Primer](http://www.w3.org/TR/prov-primer/)) shows the 3 core classes of PROV and how they are related.
 The PROV Primer provides more details and a working example.
-Here, will go with the basics so we can start querying datasets.
+Here, we'll go with the basics so we can start querying datasets.

 ![PROV Core Concepts](http://www.w3.org/TR/prov-primer/images/key-concepts.png)